Mattress for Back Pain

 2. Which mattress is better for back pain—a harder or softer one?

-3. Is memory foam or spring mattresses better for back pain?
+3. Are memory foam or spring mattresses better for back pain?

 Memory foam mattresses are better than spring mattresses for back pain.
 Spring mattresses are some of the oldest types of mattresses.
 While they provide adequate support, a mattress topper is sometimes required to unlock their full potential.
 In contrast, memory foam mattresses are naturally better at contouring and pressure relief.
 These two aspects have a heavy impact on back pain relief.